imisspotato/Midjourney-Display/README.md

 Remember to check out the Beta branch to explore these new features!

+## 🌍 For You, Developers of The World!

+We would absolutely love to see the following enhancements and additions to Midjourney Showcase:

+- Login/Auth system 🛂: A secure method for users to access the platform.
+- Database Integration 🗄️: To manage the AI-generated images efficiently.
+- Better Loading Experience 🔄: Enhancing the user experience by making the loading process smooth.
+- Tailwind Integration 💨: To

+ make the UI sleeker and more efficient.

+This is a grand journey, and we're open-sourcing this project to collaborate and create a phenomenal platform.
+Join us in shaping the future of AI creativity!

 ## 🤝 Contributing

 Your contributions can make this showcase even more stunning!
 We warmly welcome changes from the community.
 If you wish to contribute, please fork this repository, make your changes, and submit a pull request.